andrewbranch/blog/posts/2019-10-23_Debugging_the_TypeScript_Codebase.md

 * You can access a function exported from the `ts` namespace in another file by writing its fully qualified name in the debug console.
 I feel like this is worth mentioning because at most places in the source code, you can drop the `ts` prefix and write functions like `isIdentifier(node)`, but in the debug console, you have to write `ts.isIdentifier(node)`.

 ## You’re an expert!
 Now what?
 If this has made contributing to TypeScript feel less daunting, peruse through the issues labeled “[good first issue](https://github.com/microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)” or “[help wanted](https://github.com/microsoft/TypeScript/issues?utf8=✓&q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+).”
-Maybe you’ll find something that inspires you!
+Maybe you’ll find something that inspires you![^3]

----

-## Further Reading

-* VS Code’s [docs on debugging](https://code.visualstudio.com/docs/editor/debugging) are good if you’re not familiar with it.
-* Orta’s [typescript-notes](https://github.com/orta/typescript-notes) serve well as a first-time contributer’s guide.

 [^1]:
+  VS Code’s [docs on debugging](https://code.visualstudio.com/docs/editor/debugging) are good if you’re not familiar with it.
+[^2]:
-  I’m not sure why it starts in the built tsc.js file instead of the source tsc.ts file, but once you step into a different file, the debugger will bring up the TypeScript source instead of the built JavaScript.
+  I’m not sure why the debugger starts in the built tsc.js file instead of the source tsc.ts file, but once you step into a different file, the debugger will bring up the TypeScript source instead of the built JavaScript.
+[^3]:
+  Orta’s [typescript-notes](https://github.com/orta/typescript-notes) also serve well as a first-time contributer’s guide.